As Missouri considers recreational marijuana, there's a cautionary tale from other states

 Combined, those four states had about 450 murders and 30,300 aggravated assaults in 2013.
 In 2017, they had almost 620 murders and 38,000 aggravated assaults an increase far greater than the national average, he wrote.

 Its also worth noting that the mass shooters involved in Rep. Gabby Giffordss constituent meeting (2011), the Aurora, Colorado movie theater (2012), Pulse nightclub in Orlando, Florida (2016), First Baptist Church in Sutherland Springs, Texas (2017), and Marjory Stoneman Douglas High School in Parkland, Florida.
 (2018), were all reported to be marijuana users.
-As the psychology studies have shown, marijuana use can increase your schizophrenia.
+As the psychology studies have shown, marijuana use can increase youth schizophrenia.
 Today's marijuana, note critics, is produced in much higher potency than in the past.

 Drug cartels